 This section of the track is maintained to a much lower standard than the Lower Hollyford Road end to Lake Alabaster section.

 Use the orange markers on the trees to guide you.
 It can be muddy, rocky and wet underfoot.
 Tree falls may obscure the track.
 Unbridged streams or rives may become impassable during and after heavy rain.

 McKerrow Island Hut

 Demon Trail Hut to Hokuri Hut

 Demon Trail Hut

-Hokuri Hut to Martins Bay Hut, 4-5 hr, 13 km
+Hokuri Hut to Martins Bay Hut

-Thirty minutes walk from Hokuri Hut is Hokuri Creek.
-In low river conditions cross near the creek mouth, otherwise use the three-wire crossing 20 min upstream.
+Walk for 30 min from Hokuri Hut to reach Hokuri Creek.
+In low river conditions, you can cross near the creek mouth, but otherwise should use the three-wire crossing 20 min upstream.
 After crossing the creek, follow the lake shore past the bay where the settlement of Jamestown once stood.

-Martins Bay Hut, situated at the mouth of the Hollyford River/Whakatipu Ka Tuka, is a further 1.5–2 hours from Martins Bay Lodge.
+Martins Bay Hut, situated at the mouth of the Hollyford River/Whakatipu Kā Tuka, is a further 1.5–2 hr from Martins Bay Lodge turn off.
 Take care when crossing Jerusalem Creek as it is prone to flooding after rain.

 Martins Bay Hut